Set Up an Existing User’s Details in GAT Flow #

 You will see all the options available, search (1) and select (2) the below action – “Change user’s employee information“:

-After filling the details in, click on the Send approval request (3).
+After filling in the details, click on the Send approval request.

 Note: This action has Predefined variables that can be used to seamlessly perform bulk updates across multiple accounts.